 - Interns are assigned to work on active issues faced by CRA including, but not limited to:

 - Assist the Environmental Affairs Committee with analysis of Federal environmental regulations at all stages of development, from initial proposal to implementation, to determine impacts to CRA members and recommend course of action in consultation with industry partners.
 CRA member companies face a multitude of Federal regulatory and policy concerns related to national ambient air quality standards, cooling water intake structures, biogenic CO2 emissions, chemical safety and much more.

-- Assist the Sustainability Committee in its review of upstream sustainability programs that seek to make continuous improvements at the farm-level to reduce environmental impact of the corn purchased for use in CRA member refining facilities.
+- Assist the Sustainability Committee m its review of upstream sustainability programs that seek to make continuous improvements at the farm-level to reduce environmental impact of the com purchased for use in CRA member refining facilities.
 Additional work on sustainability focuses on continuously improving sustainability at the production facilities CRA members operate.

 - Strong communication skills.